Privacy

 • Documents you upload (lab results, referrals, prescriptions) when the practitioner has enabled this feature.

-• Teleconsultation streams — these are end-to-end encrypted by our video sub-processor and not recorded by Doctena.
+• Teleconsultation streams.
+These are encrypted in transit by our video sub-processor and not recorded by Doctena.
+See Teleconsultation below.

 Technical and usage data